 The law firm Burges Salmon has a guide to UK employment law.
 It says that “from October 2012 onwards employers are required to automatically enrol certain workers into a pension scheme, make contributions on their workers’ behalf and register with the UK Pensions Regulator”.

 If you don’t comply with UK pension law The Pensions Regulator says “you may face enforcement action including compliance notices, and penalty notices (fines)”.
 (You might also want to consult gov.uk for advice and guidance on how to set up and manage a workplace pension scheme if you don’t have one in place already.)

 In addition, we’ve provided a lot of thorough, well-researched blog posts on an employee’s notice period, the rules and processes of issuing written warnings, how to calculate employee attrition rates and what they mean, redundancy pay and even succession planning which you might like to check out.

-Manage Personnel Data and Documents effortlessly
+Manage Personnel Data and Documents Effortlessly

 Be aware that, as of the 28th of September 2020, people have been required by law to self-isolate if they test positive or are contacted by NHS Test and Trace.
 Any policies or procedures you have relating to COVID-19 in the workplace must be sure to reflect this.

-We would like to draw attention to the fact that our web offer is for non-binding information purposes only and does not constitute legal advice in the actual sense.
-The content of this offer cannot and is not intended to replace individual and binding legal advice that addresses your specific situation.
-In this respect, all information offered is without guarantee of accuracy and completeness.
+We would like to inform you that the contents of our website (including any legal contributions) are for non-binding informational purposes only and does not in any way constitute legal advice.
+The content of this information cannot and is not intended to replace individual and binding legal advice from e.g. a lawyer that addresses your specific situation.
+In this respect, all information provided is without guarantee of correctness, completeness and up-to-dateness.